AndyRay1998/eye_operating_system/README.md

 7. After that, you still need to see http://fsuarez6.github.io/projects/geomagic-touch-in-ros/ for more information

 ## Scripting Languages
-This workspace include both .cpp and .py executable files for flexibility and robustness.
+This workspace include only .py executable files.
-Because of time limit, I will first complete python scripts although it may be slower sometimes.
+Because of time limit, I could only complete python scripts although it may be slower sometimes.
-NOTE that at present galil ,hyperion and YAMAHA (serial port) provide c++ support.
+NOTE that at present galil ,hyperion and YAMAHA (serial port) provide c++ API.

 ## Usage of roslaunch - Entrance of Project
 There are five parameters designed :